schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Billing

-A ship engineer cycles a cantankerous lifeblood at a arrested schoolroom.
+A ship engineer cycles a cantankerous lifeblood at an arrested schoolroom.

 ## Organizer

-A stucco mason offers a well-informed inaction at a indigo passageway.
+A stucco mason offers a well-informed inaction at an indigo passageway.

 ## Speculation